In-house of horrors: Why energy retailers are turning away from self-builds

 What should retailers do?

 In-house is out.
 PaaS solutions have their own set of issues and don’t deliver on specific energy use cases like pricing or forecasting.
 Fortunately, there is an answer, one that many retailers around the world have already discovered.
-Gorilla has become the de facto choice for pricing and forecasting, with Synergy, and Meridian in New Zealand joining the likes of British Gas, Shell, EDF, and SEFE as Gorilla users.
+Gorilla has become the de facto choice for pricing and forecasting, with the likes of British Gas, Shell, EDF, and SEFE already using Gorilla.

 There simply aren’t solutions out there that can boast the level of energy experience and expertise that Gorilla can.
 There’s no need for extensive customisation for energy scenarios; Gorilla’s applications work for energy retailers out-of-the-box.
 At the same time, Gorilla’s delivery process is flexible and able to fit to the unique needs of each customer.